neefmadeit/CSN190-Cybersecurity-Research-Project/05.final-paper/MEDIUM-ARTICLE-DRAFT-V1.md

 ## Using the Software

 After you run the Python script, it will look for the configuration file you created, then check it for vulnerabilities.
 It is important to note that you are using a configuration file that you created, and you are not running it against a real server configuration file.
-You should see an output like in the screenshot below
+You should see an output like in the screenshot below.

  ## Research Insights